 In the above tool, we need to change the legend positioning.

-Example #3 – Excel Legends are Dynamic in Nature
+Example #3 - Excel Legends Are Dynamic

-Legends are dynamic in excel as formulas.
+Legends are dynamic in Excel as formulas.
 Since the legends are directly related to the data series, any changes made to the data range will affect legends directly.

 For example, look at the chart and legends.